fecgov/openFEC/README.md

 ### API umbrella
 The staging and production environments use the [API Umbrella](https://apiumbrella.io) for rate limiting, authentication, caching, and HTTPS termination and redirection.
-Both environments use the `FEC_API_WHITELIST_IPS` flag to reject requests that are not routed through the API Umbrella.
+Both environments use the `FEC_API_USE_PROXY` flag to reject requests that are not routed through the API Umbrella.

 ### Caching